TaraRhoseyn/kicks_ecomm_store/README.md

 #### Regular visitors

-- As a regular visitor, I want to add favourite items to a central location so I can see which products I may want to purchase in the future.
+- As a regular visitor, I want to add, edit and remove favourite items so I can see which products I may want to purchase in the future.
-- As a regular visitor, I want to edit favourite items to keep track of my preferences.
-- As a regular visitor, I want to delete favourite items if I change my mind about purchase.

 #### Site owner/Administrator